vallops99/bootstrap-python-project/README.md

 ### What is Ruff?
 What is used for? ###
 Ruff is a Python linter and formatter written in Rust by [Astral](https://astral.sh/) (it is the brother of UV).
-It is been choosen for its lightness and speed compared to others (Autoflake, Flake8, etc...).
+It has been choosen for its lightness and speed compared to others (Autoflake, Flake8, etc...).

 <picture align="left">
     <source media="(prefers-color-scheme: dark)" srcset="https://user-images.githubusercontent.com/1309177/232603514-c95e9b0f-6b31-43de-9a80-9e844173fd6a.svg">